janus-idp/backstage-showcase/e2e-tests/CI.md

 - **RHDH Instances:**
   - Deployed with predefined configurations suitable for testing.
   - Ensures consistency across test runs.
+- **Environment Variables and Secrets:**
+  - Environment variables such as `AKS_NIGHTLY_CLUSTER_NAME` and secrets like GitHub credentials are stored securely in the **OpenShift-CI Vault**.
-- **Secrets and Configurations:**
+    - Located under **Pipeline** and **e2e-tests Secrets**.
-  - Managed within the script using secure methods.
+  - These are made available to the scripts during runtime through secure methods.
-  - Uses Kubernetes secrets and config maps for sensitive information.
+- **Secrets Management:**
+  - All sensitive information is managed securely within the OpenShift-CI Vault.
+  - Access is controlled and audited to maintain security compliance.

 ### Maintenance Procedures